 Plans to renovate were in the works before the pandemic.
 The project was put on hold for several months; it is now safe for construction to proceed, with steps for worker protection in place.
 We can undertake the project with minimal disruptions to our science, as staff are already working from home, or elsewhere on campus.
 When we can return to working and meeting in-person, we will return to a cutting-edge building that has incorporated modern health and safety features, and is highly energy efficient.
 Cary will better live its mission.

-We anticipate the project taking 12-18 months and hope to begin demolition and construction in late August.
+We anticipate the project taking 12-18 months and hope to begin demolition and construction in Fall 2021.

 The building was built to last using sustainable products.
 It remains structurally sound after half a century!
 We are focusing on updating the mechanicals and the way space is used.
 Renovating the space is greener, cheaper, takes less time, and is far less disruptive to our campus.